1. Purpose of policy

 c. the allocation of resources throughout the University to manage compliance obligations.

-The University’s Compliance Management Framework (refer Diagram 1) comprises:
+The University’s Compliance Management Framework (refer to Diagram 1) comprises:

-d. a senior University officer who is responsible to oversee the implementation of the Compliance Management Framework, this person will be the Chief Operating Officer;
+- a Senior University Officer who is responsible for overseeing the implementation of the Compliance Management Framework, this person will be the Director, Governance and Risk Management; and

-e. a University Register of Compliance Obligations created to identify and record the key compliance requirements for and within the University, and will assign relevant responsibilities for these obligations;
+- a University Register of Compliance Obligations created to identify and record the key compliance requirements for and within the University, and will assign relevant responsibilities for these obligations.

-f.
-Cost Centre Managers who are primarily responsible for the management of compliance obligations which affect their area of responsibility, this includes workplace health and safety and equity obligations;
+- Cost Centre Managers who are primarily responsible for the management of compliance obligations which affect their area of responsibility, this includes, but is not limited to, workplace health and safety obligations;

 Diagram 1 – Compliance Management Framework